EmployeeIssues.comU.S. Employee Rights in Plain English

 Under what are collectively called whistleblower laws, your employee rights protect you from employer retaliation for "blowing the whistle" on your employer for violating one of the laws.

-For example, if you file a qui tam lawsuit against your employer for cheating the Federal Government in violation of the False Claims Act, then you are protected from employer retaliation by the Act.
+For example, if you file a qui tam lawsuit against your employer for cheating the Federal or state government in violation of the False Claims Act or a state equivalent, then you are protected by the Act or a state equivalent from employer whistleblower retaliation.
 Better yet, you're entitled to collect a fair share of the award that you win on behalf of the government.

 Employers are generally not allowed to retaliate against employees who reasonably exercise their employee rights under workers' compensation and unemployment laws, such as filing and appealing legit claims for benefits.
 The types of prohibited retaliations vary by state, as do the benefits and laws.